Elmo and Harry Potter among top 20 holiday toys

 Scene it?
 Harry Potter: The Complete Cinematic Journey, which is suggested for children nine years and older allows fans of the J.K.
 Rowling series to test their knowledge of the eight movies.

-Another favorite for that age group is uDraw Game Tablet that lets users paint, draw and color and comes with an art-based video game.
+Another favourite for that age group is uDraw Game Tablet that lets users paint, draw and colour and comes with an art-based video game.

-For younger children Pocoyo Swiggletracks, which enables toddlers to create their own car tracks, is another predicted favorite.
+For younger children Pocoyo Swiggletracks, which enables toddlers to create their own car tracks, is another predicted favourite.

 Plasmabike, which does not need training wheels, and Chuggington Interactive Railways are predicted hits for the three to five year olds.